Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • There can be up to four games during the day

-• To run the day you write the cards from the draw list which shows for example 'card 12 4A 3B 3B 1B'.
+• To run the day you can write the cards from the draw list which shows for example 'card 12 4A 3B 3B 1B'.
 This means that for the first game player 12 goes to rink 4 and plays in team A

 • The Game